NetCordDev/NetCord/Documentation/guides/migration/index.md

 ---
-title: Migration Guide Overview
+title: Migrating to NetCord from Discord.Net, DSharpPlus, and Other Libraries
-description: Migrating to NetCord from other Discord libraries
+description: Complete migration guide to NetCord.
+Learn API differences, code examples, and migration strategies from other Discord bot libraries.
+omitAppTitle: true
 ---

 # Migration Guide Overview